 1. Institutional Barriers

-Institutional barriers, also known as systematic barriers, refer to existing policies that unfairly discriminate and hinder people with disabilities in certain activities.
+Institutional barriers, also known as systematic barriers, refer to existing policies that unfairly discriminate and hinder persons with disabilities in certain activities.
 Policy barriers often result from unintentional errors of assumption or omission.
 Examples of systematic barriers are:

 Accepting only one medium for students to express their understanding of course content.